Savannah Esquivel

 Monograph

-“Indigenous Insiders: The Sights, Sounds, and Inner Workings of Mexico’s Early Colonial Monasteries” (in preparation).
+“Indigenous Insiders: Sights, Sounds, and Cross-Cultural Interactions in Mexico’s Early Colonial Monasteries” (in preparation).

 Invited Articles